Cvetomird91/closing-tag-checker/README.md

 		$ php tags.php project-directory/

-If a directory name isn't passed to the script as first argument, it will scan the current direcory.
+If a directory name isn't passed to the script as first argument, it will scan the current directory.